a-r-m-i-n/dce/README.md

 ## Vagrant setup
 A Vagrantfile is shipped with DCE.
-Open http://192.168.0.100 (default IP address) in your browser after you've performed a
+Open http://127.0.0.1:8080 in your browser after you've performed a
 ```
 vagrant up
 ```